Pairing phase diagram for electron-doped cuprates in the square-lattice $t-U-V$ Hubbard model: Results and discussion

 We now shift our focus to variations in doping and systematically examine an underdoped case ($\delta$ = 0.042), an optimally doped case ($\delta$ = 0.153), an overdoped case ($\delta$ = 0.208), and a heavily overdoped case ($\delta$ = 0.319) to explore the corresponding phase diagrams across different doping levels.
 Overall, the phase diagrams exhibit similar characteristics under different electron doping conditions.
 Specifically, when $V$ is present, a $p$-wave triplet pairing phase emerges on the attractive $V$ side, and a $d_{xy}$-wave pairing phase appears on the repulsive $V$ side.
 As $V$ increases, the regions dominated by $p$-wave and $d_{xy}$-wave pairing all expand in the phase diagram.
 As doping increases, the dominant pairing regions of $p$-wave and $d_{xy}$-wave further expand, both of which suppress $d$-wave pairing, especially in the heavily overdoped regime, as shown in Fig.\ \ref{fig4}.
 In underdoped and optimally doped systems, strong electron correlations and antiferromagnetic fluctuations typically stabilize $d$-wave pairing, however, as doping progresses into the overdoped regime, these correlations diminish.
 This allows other pairing channels, such as $p$-wave and $d_{xy}$-wave, to become increasingly significant.
 This suggests a rich interplay of electronic interactions ($U$ and $V$), pairing symmetry, and doping-induced changes in the underlying physical properties of the system.

-We analyzed the $d$-wave pairing parameter under varying doping and repulsion $V$, as depicted in Fig.\ \ref{fig5}.
-Throughout this analysis, the on-site repulsion was fixed at $U = 4$, a representative value known to accurately capture the behavior of cuprate superconductors.
-On the whole, larger values of $V$ correspond to smaller $d$-wave pairing parameters, indicating a suppression of $d$-wave pairing strength with increasing $V$.
+We analyzed the $d$-wave pairing parameter under varying doping and repulsion $V$, as depicted in Fig.\ \ref{fig5}. \zhang{Throughout this analysis, the on-site repulsion was fixed at $U = 4$, a representative value known to qualitatively capture the behavior of cuprate superconductors, which can balance physical relevance and computational feasibility \cite{Chang2010-za,Zhang2022-ej,Cao2024-hj}.} On the whole, larger values of $V$ correspond to smaller $d$-wave pairing parameters, indicating a suppression of $d$-wave pairing strength with increasing $V$.
 The variation in $V$ is particularly pronounced for $1.0 \leq V \leq 1.5$.
 Specifically for $V < 1.3$, the $d$-wave pairing parameter gradually decreases as doping increases.
-At $V = 1.4$, the $d$-wave pairing parameter approaches zero, and for $V = 1.5$, it becomes negative, indicating significant suppression of $d$-wave pairing.
+At $V = 1.4$, the $d$-wave pairing parameter approaches zero, indicating significant suppression of $d$-wave pairing.
+Especially for $V = 1.5$, it becomes negative, suggesting that the system no longer exhibits $d$-wave pairing under this condition.
 In Fig.\ \ref{fig5}, we draw a black dotted dome-like shaped curve to better analyze the effects of doping $\delta$ and $V$ on the $d$-wave pairing parameters.
-By adjusting $V$ for different doping levels, it is possible to fit this dome-shaped curve, demonstrating the critical role of $V$ in capturing the superconducting behavior of cuprates.
-Notably, Fig.\ \ref{fig5} suggests that the range of $V/U$ is from $\sim 1/4$ to $\sim 1/3$ for different doping levels of electron-doped cuprate superconductors.
+By adjusting $V$ for different doping levels, it is possible to fit this dome-shaped curve, demonstrating the critical role of $V$ in capturing the superconducting behavior of cuprates. \zhang{This may be due to the variation of electron doping concentration, which leads to a change in the number of electrons in the copper oxygen surface, and the electron NN repulsion $V$ will also change with doping.} \zhang{Here, assuming that the suppression of the electron-doped SC region arises solely from the NN repulsion V, the ratio V/U may lie in the range of $\sim 1/4$ to 1/3, depending on the doping level.
+However, in practice, various other factors also contribute, such as the NNN hopping $t^{\prime}$.} We hope that our results can provide some guidance for the exploration of the controversial electron-doped phase diagram \cite{Armitage2010-kn,Song2017-bh,Sobota2021-du}.